Venti8291/GAMWiki/mcp/setting_up.md

 7. Click or run the `decompile` task to begin decompiling.
 8. If the `decompile` tasks fails, you can fix the issues using Eclipse/Intellij, then run `updatemd5hashes`, which updates the hashes used for reobfuscation (which enables your mod to play nicely with other mods).

+### Using older versions of RetroMCP-Java
+Use older releases of RetroMCP-java at your own risk.
+The latest release is strongly recommened as Pre Releases are known to be broken in various ways.
+Versions prior to v1.0 also use a totally different project structure.

 ### MCP-LTS (**Deprecated**)

 ### RetroMCP-Python (**Deprecated**)